CodeOTR/flutter_course/README.md

 ?
 Set up the workflow to run a build script before every deploy?
 Yes ?
 What script should be run before every deploy? flutter build web

+We want production, staging, and default listed in `.firebaserc`.

 Add production project with alias (https://firebase.google.com/docs/cli#project_aliases):
 ```agsl
 firebase use --add